FGMEMBERS/Osprey/INSTALL.md

 Installation
 ============

-1. Rename fg-osprey-master to V-22 and place the directory in FlightGear's aircraft directory.
+1. Rename this directory to `V-22` and place it in FlightGear's aircraft directory.

 2. Install the ExpansionPack aircraft from the [fg-expansion-pack][url-fg-expansion-pack] project.